 Once you’ve opened your Web browser of choice from either your smartphone, tablet, Mac, or PC, go to Snapchat.com.

-- After you get to the Support page, type “delete an account” in the search bar.
-The option “Delete an Account” appears; click on it.
+After you get to the Support page, type “delete my account” in the search bar.
+The option “Delete My Account,” will appear.
+Go ahead and click it.

-Open the Snapchat application on your iOS or Android mobile device.
+Open the Snapchat app on your iOS or Android mobile device.
 Then, follow the process below to delete your Snapchat account.